The Vermont Statutes Online

 (2) establishment of the proposed office is consistent with the credit union’s field of membership;

-(3) the credit union has a record of compliance with the requirements of applicable state and federal laws, rules, and regulations; and
+(3) the credit union has a record of compliance with the requirements of applicable State and federal law; and

 (1) is financially solvent;

-(2) maintains bonds and share insurance as required under subchapter 6 of chapter 221 of this title;
+(2) maintains bonds and share insurance as required under chapter 221, subchapter 6 of this title;

 (4) is in compliance with the requirements set forth in subsection 33102(b) of this title.

 (b) The Commissioner may examine and supervise the Vermont offices of any state credit union and may enter into agreements with other state credit union regulators concerning such examinations or supervision.

 (c) To the extent federal law does not preempt the same, no state credit union may conduct business in this State unless it:

 (1) charges interest in compliance with the provisions of 9 V.S.A. chapter 4 when making loans in this State;